-After the holidays I enter a special creative time of the year before I love.
-With no personal deadlines (only business ones), it’s wide open spaces and lots to choose from.
+After the holidays I enter a special creative time of the year which I love.
+With no particular deadlines, it’s wide open spaces and lots to choose from.

 Unfortunately, this is also when The Committee moves in and tries to stage a coup.
 I’ll bet you have your own Committee, too.

 The Committee is made up of so many voices from our past that often we don’t even remember where they started.
 The Committee’s weapon of choice is guilt, telling us that creative time is selfish time.
-This is one of my creative clients biggest struggles – working through the guilt.
+This is often my coaching clients’ biggest struggle – working through the guilt.

 The way I get them out of the way is to physically get up, walk to the nearest door and invite The Committee to step outside for awhile.
 Really.
 I get up, open a door, speak out loud to The Committee and escort them out of the room.

-Here’s why.
 Your brain can’t tell real from imagined.
-If you don’t believe me, think about the last time you went to a scary movie.
-I’m right, aren’t I?
+If you don’t believe me, think about the last time you watched a scary movie.
+You know it’s not real but your body reacts anyhow. ( I’m right, aren’t I?)

-This week, why not make a collage of your Committee as I did above.
+This week, make a collage of your Committee as I did in the image above.
 Get them out of hiding and into the light.
 Becoming aware of them is one more way to break the hold they have over you.